IPv6PrefixDelegation for Virtual Machine Manager

 Attach VLAN 30 to the bridge

-Now I need to connect the bridge device to the virtual VLAN
+Now I need to connect the bridge device to the virtual VLAN interface, I called VM.
+For that I use the following options in /etc/systemd/network/20-vlan3.network.:

 [Match] Name=VM Type=vlan [Network] Description=VM VLAN interface Bridge=br30 IPv6AcceptRA=yes LinkLocalAddressing=ipv6